Stephani13/C-Live-Project/README.md

 ## Photo Storage and Retrieval

 Lastly, I was to allow the user to upload a picture and store it on the database.
-To be able to do this I had to convert the picture to bytes to be able to store it.
+To be able to do this I had to convert the the HttpPostedFilesBase to byte[] to be able to store it.
 And then be able to retrieve it for user to view, by doing the opposite conversion.

 Convertion to bytes and storage on database: